NikolajChristianMoeller/artists-CRUD-app/README.md

 5. Access the Application:
     * Open your web browser.
     * Enter the URL where the application is hosted (e.g., http://localhost3000).
-    * You should now be able to access and use the CRUD application.
+    * You should now be able to access and use my CRUD app.

 Usage

 * Use the application to create, read, update, and delete items as needed.
 * Refer to the project documentation or README for specific usage instructions, if available.

+My first project for 2nd semester.

+How to run my app:

+To start the app you need to run the following commands:

+1. Open up the terminal and write:

+    cd .\artists-CRUD-app\

+2. Install all the modules with:

+    npm install

+3. Start the app by typing:

+    npm start

+4. The app should be running!